 - Technology Law School Initiative

 For LL.M.
 Students

-Transfer credit for up to nine credit hours may be possible for LL.M. candidates who have completed course work in areas such as computer or advanced technology, intellectual property, media or entertainment law while obtaining a first degree in law from an ABA-approved law school or from certain foreign universities.
+Transfer credit for up to nine credit hours may be possible for LL.M. candidates who have completed certain core or elective LL.M. courses while obtaining a first degree in law from an ABA-approved law school or from certain foreign universities.
 LL.M. students who have graduated from Dayton Law may apply for and receive transfer credit for up to 12 semester hours toward the LL.M. degree.